CHSR-FM 97.9

 News update:

-• New Brunswick Public Health reported one new case of COVID-19 yesterday afternoon.
+• New Brunswick Public Health reported two new cases of COVID-19 yesterday afternoon.

 Play